They Might Be Giants: Podcasting, independent releases, and children's music (2004–2015)

 Their twelfth album, The Else, was released July 10, 2007, on Idlewild Recordings (and distributed by Zoë Records for the CD version), with an earlier digital release on May 15 at the iTunes Store.
 Advance copies were made available to stations by mid-June 2007.
 The album was produced by Pat Dillett (David Byrne) and the Dust Brothers (Beck, Beastie Boys).
 On February 12, 2009, They Might Be Giants performed the song "The Mesopotamians" from the album on Late Night with Conan O'Brien.

-In the rest of 2007, They Might Be Giants wrote a commissioned piece for Brooklyn-based robotic music outfit League of Electronic Musical Urban Robots and performed for three dates at the event, and covered the Pixies "Havalina" for American Laundromat Records Dig For Fire - a tribute to PIXIES compilation.

 The band's 13th album, Here Come the 123s, a DVD/CD follow-up to 2005's critically acclaimed Here Come the ABCs children's project, was released on February 5, 2008.
 On April 10, 2008, They Might Be Giants performed the song "Seven" from the album on Late Night with Conan O'Brien.
 In 2009, the album won the Grammy Award for "Best Musical Album For Children" during the 51st Annual Grammy Awards.

 The band's fourteenth album, Here Comes Science, a science-themed children's album.
 This album introduced listeners to natural, formal, social, and applied sciences.
 It was released on September 1, 2009, and nominated for a Grammy Award on December 1, 2010.

 On November 3, They Might Be Giants sent out a newsletter stating, "The Avatars of They", a set of sock puppets the Johns manipulate for shows, would have an album in 2012, suggesting another children's album.
 However, a new adult album titled Join Us was released on July 19, 2011.

 On October 3, 2011, Artix Entertainment announced that the band would be performing in-game for a special musical event to commemorate the 3rd birthday of their popular MMORPG AdventureQuest Worlds.
 They were featured in AdventureQuest World's special third birthday event as John and John.

 On March 5, 2013, the band released their sixteenth adult studio album, Nanobots, on their Idlewild Recordings label in the US and on British indie label Lojinx in Europe.

-The live album Flood Live in Australia was made available for free digital download by the band in 2015.
-Also in 2015, the band reactivated its Dial-A-Song service under the banner of Dial-A-Song-Direct, promising to release one new song every week for the entire year, beginning with the track "Erase" on January 5.
-Several of these songs were planned to be collected on a new studio rock album entitled Glean on April 21, 2015.
+After Nanobots they released their studio album Glean on April 21, 2015.